Sweet Desire, Wicked Fate

 Tears welled in Jaden’s eyes.
 She knew she cried too easily.
 She’d never seen Ava cry.
 Ever.
 A glance at her own faint reflection in the car’s passenger window reminded her how different they were in both temperament and appearance.
 Ava had their father’s hazel eyes, and his chestnut-colored hair.
 Jaden’s hair and eyes were dark as a new moon, and her features held a hint of their mother’s Asian ancestry.

 Ava started in on her again.
-“Don’t be all pissed off at me.
+“Don’t be pissed off at me.
 Or at Briz.
 It’s not his fault,” she smirked.
 “No guy’s ever going to be interested in you.
 You’re a joke.
-An immature goodie good.Or is it all an act?”
+An immature goodie good.
+Or is it all an act?”

-Jaden knew that Ava wielded sexuality like a sword.
+Jaden knew Ava wielded sexuality like a sword.
 It was her weapon of choice to successfully maneuver through life, to gain power over men and the rest of the world.
 Why would today be any different?

 “Oh yeah,” Jaden replied, “I’m really just like you, an evil back-stabbing baboon-faced princess!”